beckn/protocol-specifications-new/schema/EnergyTradeDelivery/v0.2/README.md

 | `settlementCycleId` | string | No | Associated settlement cycle identifier | Links this delivery to a specific settlement cycle in the contract.
 Used for billing reconciliation and payment processing. |
 | `lastUpdated` | date-time | No | Last delivery update timestamp (UTC) | Timestamp of the most recent delivery update.
 Updated as meter readings and telemetry arrive.
 Used for change tracking and real-time monitoring. |

-## Schema Extension Point
+## Schema Composition Point

-This schema extends: `core/v2/core.yaml#Fulfillment.attributes`
+This schema composes with: `core/v2/core.yaml#Fulfillment.attributes`

 ## Example Usage